Precision Microphone Modeling System

 Realtime UAD and AAX DSP Processing

-With Universal Audio Apollo, achieve extremely low latency (approx. 1.6ms round trip at 96kHz) for guaranteed real-time performance.
+With Universal Audio Apollo interfaces, achieve extremely low latency (approx. 1.6ms round trip at 96kHz) for guaranteed real-time performance.
 The AAX DSP format allows for guaranteed low-latency performance on Avid HDX systems.
 UAD and AAX DSP plug-in formats are included at no additional cost.
-Sphere also supports native AAX, VST and AU.
+Sphere also supports native AAX, VST and AU plug-in formats.

 Polar Pattern Modeling

-Because Sphere captures the three-dimensional response of target microphones, it precisely emulates the polar patterns and other off-axis characteristics of vintage microphones which are essential to their unique sound.
+Because Sphere captures the multi-dimensional response of target microphones, it precisely emulates the polar patterns and other off-axis characteristics of prized microphones which are essential to their unique sound.